Aleks314/Other-Written-Projects/README.md

 # Other-Written-Projects
 A further collation of other written works and codes (where applicable).
-This repository contains written in the following fields:
+This repository contains written works in the following fields:

 Mathematical Geoscience - a study of jökulhlaups, otherwise known as glacial outburst flooding, an investigation into the mechanism that govern these phenomena.